 All general purpose committees file a semi-annual statement for each half of the year.
 For the period January 1 through June 30, a semi-annual statement is due by July 31.
 For the period July 1 through December 31, a semi-annual statement is due by January 31 of the following year.
 A semi-annual statement may be filed prior to the deadline.

 Ex 13.1 - A state general purpose committee is formed in May of an even numbered year to support or oppose candidates and ballot measures.
 The committee files a semiannual statement for the period covering January 1 through June 30, due by July 31.
 In the first preelection reporting period for the November election of that year, the committee makes contributions totaling \$500 or more to candidates and ballot measure committees on the November ballot, but the committee makes no contributions during the second preelection reporting period.
-A preelection statement is due for the first preelection reporting period.
+A preelection statement is due for the first preelection reporting period but none is due for the second preelection reporting period.
 In addition, the semi-annual statement is due by January 31 of the following year.